google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 You can also use the min-width syntax to display alternative images depending on the viewport size.
-This technique has the advantage that the image is not downloaded if media query doesn't match.
+This technique has the advantage that the image is not downloaded if the media query doesn't match.
 For example, `bg.png` is only downloaded and applied to the `body` if the browser width is 500px or greater: